ibm-cloud-docs/blockchain-sw-251/howto/ibp-v2-faq.md

 Updates are scheduled to coincide with the VS Code extension and should be available every two weeks.

-## How can I test out my smart contracts?
+## How can I test my smart contract that are running in CodeReady workspace?
 {: #ibp-v2-faq-test-smart-contracts}
 {: faq}

 Currently this can be achieved by connecting to a Fabric network running outside of the CodeReady Workspaces extension.
-In our next release we plan to introduce a simple way to deploy a Fabric network from within the extension.
+In a subsequent release we plan to introduce a simple way to deploy a Fabric network from within the extension.

 ## How can I find the examples and tutorials within the VSCode extension?
 {: #ibp-v2-faq-vscode-tutorials}